ethereum/act/doc/src/equiv.md

 following checks are performed.

 ### Result equivalence
-The two list of `Success` node are being checked for equivalence using the HEVM equivalence checker.
+The two list of `Success` nodes are checked for equivalence using the HEVM equivalence checker.
 For each pair of nodes in the two lists, we check that of all inputs that satisfy the path conditions the result and final storage the same.